 Recognition of bipolar disorder is important for at least two reasons: it is associated with substantial morbidity and mortality if untreated, and treatment differs from that of unipolar depression.
 Bipolar disorder is often misdiagnosed, especially when patients present with symptoms of depression .
 A careful history, including information from family members, may find evidence of prior manic, mixed, or hypomanic episodes.

 The treatment of acute bipolar depression is reviewed here.
 Treatment of acute mania, mixed states, hypomania; maintenance treatment; and the epidemiology, clinical manifestations, and diagnosis of bipolar disorder are discussed elsewhere.
-(See "Bipolar disorder in adults: Pharmacotherapy for acute mania and hypomania" and "Bipolar disorder in adults: Choosing maintenance treatment" and "Bipolar disorder in adults: Epidemiology and pathogenesis".)
+(See "Bipolar disorder in adults: Choosing pharmacotherapy for acute mania and hypomania" and "Bipolar disorder in adults: Choosing maintenance treatment" and "Bipolar disorder in adults: Epidemiology and pathogenesis".)

 STAGE OF ILLNESS